I'm small, but tough too!

 "Rounded case design.
 The display shows an animated dancer.
 London edition.
 EL back light, Alarm function & Chronograph function, this watch has all necessary functions.
 100m Water Resistance." (a big thank you to Seiya-san!).

+Indeed, the DW-620 has a rounded case design, but actually all DW-600 variations has a round case.
+The DW-500 model variations compared to the DW-600 variations are like the 5600 variations compared to 6900 variations.
 Compared with the later Baby-G models, this model looks a little different, as the case is rounded rectangular, while most Baby-G models are either round or square shaped.
 The most striking part of this watch are the three colored eyes.
 These eyes (color marks) are only to be used with the Countdown Timer function.
 From left to right it shows "Finish", "5 Min" and "Start".
 Also the EL Backlight is used to in the Countdown Timer function.
 When the timer is started (when programmed longer than 5 minutes), only the green mark (Start) is visible.
 Also a beep sounds and the EL lights up for a second.
 When the 5 minute mark is reached, the yellow mark is visible, the EL lights up for a second and a beep sounds.
 When the target time is reached the red mark becomes visible, the alarms sounds for 10 seconds and the EL backlight lights up for 2 seconds.
 When the alarm sounds stops, all three color marks become visible.
 The capacity of the Countdown alarm is only 60 minutes, but hey, this watch is almost 18 years old!

 The DW-620 also has a 24 hour Stopwatch and an alarm function on board.
 It uses the 1419 module, which is still viewable in Casio's Manual Archive.
 The manual reveals that it works similar to the 1416 module.
 The 1416 module was a common module on 90's Baby-G models.